 Follow these few steps to dramatically improve the quality of your CV:

 - Keep your email address professional.
-We often see addresses, such as "email@example.com" or "firstname.lastname@example.org" - this will not help present a professional reflection of you.
-Consider obtaining a free email account from providers, including GMAIL and keep job application emails separate from personal email
+We often see addresses, such as 'firstname.lastname@example.org' or 'email@example.com' - this will not help present a professional reflection of you.
+Consider obtaining a free email account from a provider, such as Gmail and keep job application emails separate from personal email.

 - Check your personal / contact details.
-This sounds obvious, but we often review CVs with missing / incorrect phone numbers
+This sounds obvious, but we often review CVs with missing or incorrect phone numbers.

 ...but what should my CV include?